HEPA Air Purifiers 101

 • Stage III: Air is then passed through the HEPA filter.

-• Stage IV (optional): Air is exposed to the UV light to help kill microorganism.
+• Stage IV (optional): Air is exposed to the UV light to help kill microorganisms.

 Are HEPA Air Purifiers Safe ?